-- 1) Firstly, if Horizon 2020 is a comprehensive and well thought out programme, we need more trust, simplicity, flexibility, and excellence based criteria.
-This should be accompanied, in my opinion, by a reform of the mass of existing programmes and instruments into a clearly defined three pillar structure. - 3) Secondly, we cannot but admit that European research is chronically underfunded and that, in my opinion at least, funding in Horizon 2020 should be doubled and synergies between the Framework Programme and the Structural Funds should be improved. - 4) Finally, considerable progress has been made in the task of simplifying access to EU funds and cutting unnecessary red tape.
+- 1) Firstly, if Horizon 2020 is a comprehensive and well thought out programme, we need more trust, simplicity, flexibility, and excellence based criteria. - 2) Secondly, we cannot but admit that European research is chronically underfunded and that, in my opinion at least, funding in Horizon 2020 should be doubled and synergies between the Framework Programme and the Structural Funds should be improved. - 3) Finally, considerable progress has been made in the task of simplifying access to EU funds and cutting unnecessary red tape.
 However, the recent simplification report is only the beginning of a long and difficult road ahead.
 The task is now to see that these reforms are actually implemented.
 Success in this domain will, moreover, provide a solid foundation on which the future programmes must be built.